yyaaa1/dataviz-project-template-proposal/README.md

 ## Data
 This is the "U.S. Metro Areas Violent Crime Rates by Type" dataset.
 Originally published at [data.world](https://data.world/carlvlewis/u-s-metro-areas-violent-crime-rates-by-type-1970-2015).
 Datasets can be found [here](https://gist.github.com/yyaaa1/2a71bdf8de2d1fb6bcf02ee19e2d7322).

-## Prototypes

-I’ve created a proof of concept visualization of this data.
-It's a bar chart  and it shows the relationship between crime rates by type and cities.

 [![image](https://user-images.githubusercontent.com/44675597/65655739-3cb03400-dfeb-11e9-9681-a7d6c6f38142.png)](https://beta.vizhub.com/yyaaa1/51d8e4ac85ba43a8b8924ec4ab674892)

-(please put a screenshot of one or more visualizations of this dataset you already made, for previous assignments)

 ## Questions & Tasks